 Henderson police investigate shooting involving officers Thursday

-The Henderson Police Department investigated a shooting that involved officers on Thursday morning.
+The Henderson Police Department is investigating a shooting that involved officers on Thursday morning.

-The Henderson Police Department investigated a shooting that involved officers on Thursday morning.
+The Henderson Police Department is investigating a shooting that involved officers on Thursday morning.

 Henderson police are “working an active open air barricaded suspect where an officer-involved shooting occurred,” authorities said in a news release.